What is Celtic Music?

 Fusion

-Fusion Celtic music is a blend of traditional Celtic music fused with elements from other musical genres, like rock, jazz, or classical music.
-It gets its flavor from external cultures and their musical traditions, culminating in an extraordinary and modern sound.
-In fusion Celtic music, contemporary instruments such as electric guitars, keyboards, and drums are typical, imparting the essence of modernity, yet preserving traditional Celtic instruments.
+Fusion Celtic music blends traditional Celtic music with elements from other genres, like rock, jazz, or classical music.
+It draws inspiration from different cultures and their musical traditions, resulting in a unique and modern sound.
+In fusion Celtic music, contemporary instruments like electric guitars, keyboards, and drums are common.
+These instruments add a touch of modernity while still keeping traditional Celtic instruments.

-Lately, Celtic Fusion has witnessed a surge in its popularity, winning over a more extensive audience, veering beyond traditional Celtic music fans.
-This genre has also paved the way for new sub-genres, such as Celtic rock, Celtic metal, and Celtic punk, each integrating various musical styles with traditional Celtic music.
+Recently, Celtic Fusion has grown in popularity, attracting a wider audience beyond just traditional Celtic music fans.
+This genre has also led to the emergence of new sub-genres, such as Celtic rock, Celtic metal, and Celtic punk.
+Each of these integrates different musical styles with traditional Celtic music.

 Browse through a selection of albums on Fusion Celtic Music by clicking this Amazon link: https://amzn.to/3Bbm4Di